seed-labs/seed-emulator/examples/06-mini-internet/README.md

 - create a router with the `createRouter` call of the AS object,
 - create a network with the `createNetwork` call of the AS object, mark the created network as a direct network with the `addDirect` call of the routing layer, so the router will load the network into FIB (forwarding information base) and send it to BGP peers,
+- host a BGP looking glass for the router,
-- connect the router to the created network and internet exchange, with `joinNetwork` and `joinNetworkByName` call of the node class, and
+- connect the router to the created network and internet exchange, with `joinNetwork` call of the node class, and
 - enale real-world access using the `enableRealWorldAccess` call of the real-world layer; it creates a real-world accessible OpenVPN and allow users to connect to the emulation directly.

 ### Transit AS creator